mission & vision

 Last year, volunteers donated more than 28,000 hours to help us feed Grant County's poor.
 Volunteers serve food, stock the thrift store shelves, unload trucks, perform building maintenance and much more.

-Vice President: Mary Jackson, Detention Center
+Vice President: Mary Jackson

 Executive Director: Teresa Campbell, St. Martin